How to Get an SSL Certificate [+10 Best Free SSLs]

 7. GeoTrust

-GeoTrust offers a full range of DV, OV, and EV SSL certificates, and automated domain name validation is included with each.
-They’re known for having easy installation, speedy certificate issuance and compatibility with leading desktop and mobile browsers.
+GeoTrust offers a full range of DV, OV, and EV SSL certificates, each with automated domain name validation.
+They’re known for easy installation, speedy certificate issuance, and compatibility with leading desktop and mobile browsers.

 What I like: GeoTrust is great for enterprises like government and financial operations.
 You can be sure to trust its identity check process, as it’s one of the most thorough processes in the industry.